Best Fluffy Slime Recipe for Kids

 - 1/4 cups water

-- 3 cups foam shaving cream (NOT GEL)
+- 3 cups of shaving cream (NOT GEL)

 - 2 Tbsp contact lens solution (must contain boric acid and sodium borate)